 photo © Visit Mikkeli

 The outstanding natural beauty of the lakes which surround it, and the numerous cottages dotted along the shores, have attracted visitors from around the world to Mikkeli for years.
-Situated in the very heart of Finland’s lake district, Mikkeli has much to offer the many tourists who flock here to relax or to immerse themselves in local culture, and is a particularly popular destination for families.
-The town is well represented culturally, and is home to the Mikkeli Music Festival, an annual celebration of classical music.
-An historic garrison city, during the Winter War and Continuation War in the 1940s Mikkeli was Field Marshal Mannerheim’s centre of operations, and consequently some of the finest military museums in Finland are located here.
-These include the Infantry Museum, which focuses on Finnish history since independence, and in particular the role of the infantry in that time, and the Headquarters Museum which uses modern technology to display the operations of the Headquarters and central events of WWII.
-There is also the Signal Centre Lokki and the Naisvuori observation tower to visit, and a single joint ticket is available allowing access to all four museums.
+Situated in the very heart of Finland’s lake district, the Mikkeli region has much to offer the many tourists who flock here to relax or to immerse themselves in local culture, and is a particularly popular destination for families.
+The Mikkeli region includes the municipalities of Mikkeli City, Mäntyharju, Pertunmaa, Puumala, Kangasniemi, Hirvensalmi and Juva.

+During the Winter War and Continuation War in the 1940s Mikkeli was Field Marshal Mannerheim’s centre of operations, and consequently some of the finest military museums in Finland are located here.
+These include the Infantry Museum, which focuses on Finnish history since independence and the Headquarters Museum which uses modern technology to display the operations of the Headquarters and central events of WWII.
+There is also the Signal Centre Lokki and the Naisvuori observation tower to visit.

 For anyone curious about the region a visit to the Suur-Savo Museum is essential, for here you’ll find over 8,000 catalogued items dealing with the history of Mikkeli and the surrounding region.
-Art lovers should take time to explore the Salmela Art Centre in delightfully preserved village around Mäntyharju Church.
-Exhibitions are displayed in the old parish hall which dates back to the 1850s, and in the old vicarage, post office and chemists.
-Landscaped gardens decorated with sculptures link the exhibitions, and all the buildings have been renovated according to UNESCO guidelines to preserve their original atmosphere.
+Art lovers should take time to explore the Salmela Art Centre in the delightfully preserved village around Mäntyharju Church.
+Exhibitions are displayed in the old parish hall and in the old vicarage, post office and pharmacy.

-One of the most popular family destinations in Finland is Visulahti, the country’s finest water-park and adventure playground, with sections like Dinosauria with its many slides, cannons, showers, and pools; and Xonpuisto, with electric and micro cars, quads, and motorcycles.
-Children and adults alike will be thrilled with the choices available, from bungee jumping and paintball, rodeo bulls and space balls, giant swings and even sumo wrestling!
+One of the most popular family destinations in Finland is Visulahti, one of the country’s finest water-parks and adventure playgrounds, with popular sections like Dinosauria and its many slides, cannons, showers, and pools; and Xonpuisto, with electric and micro cars, quads, and motorcycles.
+Children and adults alike will be thrilled with the choices available!
 Visulahti also provides accommodation, caravan and camping facilities, as well as a top-class restaurant, and is open daily from June through August.

-Anyone interested in the pre-history of Europe will be fascinated by Astuvansalmi rock paintings dating from 3800-2200 BC, on the steeply rising bedrock on the shore of Lake Yovesi some 16km from Ristiina Church, south of Mikkeli.
-Of the 90 rock painting sites in Finland, the Astuvansalmi paintings are easily the largest and most diverse entity, not just in Finland but in all of Scandinavia.
+Anyone interested in the pre-history of Europe will be fascinated by Astuvansalmi rock paintings, the largest rock art site in the Nordics dating from 3800-2200 BC, on the steeply rising bedrock on the shore of Lake Yovesi.
 In a space measuring about 17m long and 5.5m high, over 80 designs and figures painted in ochre have been identified, including representations of humans, boats, and elks, along with paw and hand prints.
-The site can be reached by boat or by way of a 3km path.

-There are also three Finnish wineries near Mikkeli; Ollinmäen Viinitila produces delicious Finnish berry and fruit wines, ciders and liquors, and is just 18 km from the city, while Tyry Winery, 60km from Mikkeli, produces Finnish berry wines, liqueurs, wine distillates and moonshine mustard.
-Termola Winery is located on Niinisaari island in Puumula and produces prize winning wines from black, red and white currants.
+There are also Finnish wineries near Mikkeli; Ollinmäen Winery produces delicious Finnish berry and fruit wines, ciders and liquors, and is just 18 km from the city, while Tyry Winery in Mäntyharju, which produces Finnish berry wines, liqueurs, wine distillates and moonshine mustard.